ZZBP/Zooniverse_Glitch_Classification_Code_Release/README.md

 # Zooniverse Glitch Classification
 This document provides an overview of the main functionalities and functions included in each Python file created for managing projects, subject sets, and data exports in Panoptes.

-## Installation
+## Project Setup

 Make sure you have installed python3 by checking
 `$ python --version && pip --version`

+Then install required dependencies by running:
-Then run the following to install zooniverse Python client `$ pip install panoptescli`
+`$ pip install -r requirements.txt`

+You can verify that the packages have been installed correctly by running:
+`$ pip list`

 ## Project Structure
 ## 1. Project Initializer